jyyulab/SJARACNe/README.md

  computing platforms.
 We have tested it locally using [cwltool](https://github.com/common-workflow-language/cwltool) and on an IBM LSF cluster using [cwlexec](https://github.com/IBMSpectrumComputing/cwlexec).
  For the convenience, a python wrapper is developed for you to choose computing platform using ```subcommand```.

+The local mode (sjaracne local) runs in parallel by default using cwltool's --parallel option.
+To run it in serial, use --serial option.

+To use LSF mode, editing the LSF-specific configuration file SJARACNe/config/config_cwlexec.json to change the default queue and adjust memory reservation for each step is necessary.
+Consider increasing memory reservation for bootstrap step and consensus step if the dimension of your expression matrix file is large.

 ### Inputs